We will be informing accepted applicants in May.

 No, there are no additional or hidden university fees.

 No, it is not included.
-But you can buy the semester ticket on your own, if you need it, for the reduced student prize!
+But you can buy the semester ticket on your own, if you need it.

 You do not need to add a portfolio.
 The motivation latter is most important to us, But if you want to, you can add links to own film or photography works, a pdf with a presentation of one special work or an article your published etc. in your portfolio.
 The portfolio is optional, not mandatory!